-The Danish Contracts Act8 and general principles of contract law apply to franchise agreements.
-The overall principle in Danish contract law is the principle of freedom of contract (i.e., the parties are free to decide the contents of their agreement).
-However, the drafting (or carrying out) of a franchise agreement may be regulated by various mandatory rules.
-In particular, certain statutory rules such as the Danish Competition Act,9 the Marketing Practices Act, the Business Lease Act,10 the Product Liability Act11 and the Interest on Overdue Payments Act12 may restrict the parties' room for manoeuvre.
+(or carrying out) of a franchise agreement may be regulated by various mandatory rules.
+In particular, certain statutory rules such as the Danish Competition Act,9 the Marketing Practices Act,10 the Business Lease Act,11 the Product Liability Act12 and the Interest on Overdue Payments Act13 may restrict the parties' room for manoeuvre.